Join the lab!

 If you are interested in gaining research experience in plant evolution, please send me an email describing your interests and experience.
 If I don't respond right away, send it again, or stop by my office hours!

-I am likely to accept a new PhD student for Fall 2019.
-I am particularly interested in a student who wants to work on speciation, speaks fluent Spanish, and would like to do a significant amount of field work on the Costus system in Costa Rica and/or Panama.
-I would also be excited about mentoring a student working on pollination biology in Clarkia in California.
+I am always looking for prospective graduate students.
 I expect my PhD students to be fairly independent, as long as their work falls within my sphere of interests.
-I am generally open to students working on one of the plant groups with which I am currently working or developing their own system, but currently only have funding for work on Costus.
-Either way, it is important for students to develop an independent body of work that is in line with their interests and that they can build on when they graduate.
+I am generally open to students working on one of the plant groups with which I am currently working or developing their own system.
+Either way, it is important for students to develop an independent body of work that aligns with their interests and that they can build on when they graduate.
 I will be available for advice and regular meetings, and I am very committed to mentoring students and working closely with them to obtain funding and develop successful research projects.
 Students should plan on attending regular lab meetings and journal clubs and participating in collaborative lab research projects.
 Entering graduate students will be assigned a light load of interesting reading over the summer.